Coffee in 51 Different Languages

-A Part of World Culture
+Coffee Is Part of World Culture

-From its humble beginnings in Ethiopia to its current status as our go-to break beverage, coffee is the result of centuries of cultures meeting, combining and innovating in order to socialize and counter the effects of the daily grind.
+From its humble beginnings in Ethiopia to its current status as our go-to break beverage, coffee results from centuries of cultures meeting, combining and innovating to socialize and counter the effects of the daily grind.

-Knowing that, when you’re ready to go out into the real world and start using those new languages you’ve been learning, the best place to start might just be the first coffee shop you visit in a foreign country.
+When you’re ready to go out into the real world and start using those new languages you’ve been learning, the best place to start might be a coffee shop you visit in a foreign country.

 After all, finding common ground always makes learning a new language a bit easier.